-- A convenient, if risky method of early levelup is killing Bubbles, even in the first Palace.
-They respawn infinitely, they hold still when you hit them, and they give you a whopping 50 Experience Points.
+- A convenient, if risky, method of early leveling up is killing Bubbles, even in the first Palace.
+They respawn infinitely, they hold still when you hit them, and they give you a whopping 50 Experience Points each.
 All they ask in return is sore fingers and whatever magic they eat off you if you screw up.
 Having the downward thrust makes this substantially easier if you time your jump right.

 - You can also skip returning the crystals to the palaces until the last minute, making getting those 5000, 6000, 7000 and 8000 experience levels a lot easier.

 - Slightly easier in the Disk System version where the maximum XP limit for a level up is 4000.

 - Living MacGuffin: The kidnapped child.
 For NES players, it's a funny variant on the trope, since the game treats the child just like any other inventory item, even to the point of Link holding him above his head in the traditional Item Get pose.